 Are action cameras waterproof without a case?

 Most modern action cameras are waterproof without additional housing, but the rated depth varies.
 The GoPro Hero 13 Black and Insta360 cameras are waterproof to 10-12 metres (33-39 feet).
-The DJI Osmo Action cameras can handle 20 metres (65 feet).
+The DJI Osmo Action cameras and the new GoPro Mission 1 can handle 20 metres (65 feet).
 For deeper diving, all cameras need a dedicated waterproof housing.

 How long do action camera batteries last?